UNINETTSigma2/documentation/slurm/slurm_introduction.md

 ### "bigmem" Jobs

-To use the bigmem nodes (**FIXME: how many and how big**), `--partition=bigmem`, wall time limit, cpus and memory must be specified.
+To use the bigmem nodes, `--partition=bigmem`, wall time limit, cpus and memory must be specified.
+There are **FIXME** nodes with **FIXME: check!**)
+256 GiB memory and two with 6 TiB.
 A bigmem job gets the requested cpus and memory exclusively, but shares nodes with other jobs.
 If a bigmem job tries to use more (residen) memory than requested, it gets killed.
-The maximal wall time limit for bigmem jobs is **FIXME** days.
+The maximal wall time limit for bigmem jobs is 14 days.

 Here is an example that asks for 2 nodes, 2 tasks per node, and 4 cpus per
 task: